AshJToomey/Image-Manipulation-and-Filtering/README.md

 	•	Flip the image horizontally
 	•	Rotate the image 90° clockwise
 	•	Display all transformations using matplotlib

-Sample Transformations

-Original	Grayscale	Blur	Edge Detection

-(Add sample images to the docs/ folder for preview if you like)

 Requirements
 	•	Python 3.x